 Step 2: Create a sample agenda with a list of workshops and sessions you’d like to attend.

 You may also want to think about which speakers you’d like to network with.
 Create a list of 5 speakers who will have the most relevant knowledge to share, and develop a few questions you’d like to ask them.
-This is just another tool to help you prove that the conference will be a worthwhile experience and that you are prepared to make the most of it.
+You can use this list of speakers and questions as another tool to help you prove that the conference will be a worthwhile experience and that you are prepared to make the most of it.

 Step 3: Outline your top three reasons for attending.

 You will want to explain to your boss as succinctly as possible why the conference is unique and why it is worth attending.
-In June 2016, Clear Impact hosted a performance improvement conference called Measurable Impact.
-Here are some example value statements we offered our guests to help them justify their attendance:
+Here are some example value statements we offered our guests for our last event (Results for Health 2018 – Asheville, North Carolina) to help them justify attendance:

 - You will gain practical skills and learn proven methods for improving your performance.
 To deliver on your organization’s mission, you must ensure you are using the most strategic methods that are proven to get results.
-At Measurable Impact, you will learn from public sector leaders who are using Results-Based Accountability to achieve feats in performance and community impact.
-Attending the conference will provide you with new skills and methods to put you on the fast track to success.
+At Results for Health 2018, you will learn from other health sector leaders who are using Results-Based Accountability to improve the quality of their programs and services and improve public health.
+Attending the conference will provide you with skills, knowledge, and methods to move your plans forward.

 - Learning from real success stories means you will save time and money trying to figure out what works.
 Many organizations waste time going through a lot of trial and error before discovering the formula to success.
-A good conference will challenge your current way of thinking, but will also provide you with actionable advice and take-aways.
-At Measurable Impact, our speakers will challenge you to think critically about your work.
+A good conference will challenge your current way of thinking, but will also provide you with actionable advice and takeaways.
+At Results for Health 2018, our speakers will challenge you to think critically about your work.
 They will also provide you with actions and advice you can start using immediately.

 - This is a networking opportunity you can’t miss.
-Some of the world’s top accountability, performance, and collaboration experts will be at Measurable Impact.
-You will have the opportunity to interact with leaders in your field who are addressing the very same problems you are likely facing: shrinking budgets, increasing community needs, and a push for more accountability and transparency in the public/social sector.
+Some of the country’s top public health, accountability, performance improvement, and collaboration experts will be at Results for Health 2018.
+You will have the opportunity to interact with leaders in your field, learn from each other’s challenges and successes, and create lasting connections.

 Step 4: Send a formal request letter to your boss (if required).